tjorne/cph-1st-w37/README.md

 7.a create an integer called input and assign it a value of 20. use a loop to print the value and all values from there, until it reaches 0, with the following exceptions:
     - if the number is 6, instead print the string "six".
     - Once the number is half of the input value, print "HALF!"
+7.b Run exercise 7.a again with a different input value and make sure it still works.
+You should also consider if it will work with a negative input, e.g. -20.

 # Husk at push'e ændringerne til jeres Github Repository og linke til det under afleveringen på moodle.